tooevangelist/paysuper-docs/api-reference/content/api.md

 |`· message` |string|A description of the error.  |
 |`· code` |string|A status code of the error.  |

-### 401 An error message object with unauthorized reason.
+### 401 An error message object with an unauthorized reason.

 ||||
 |---|---|---|
 |`· message` |string|A description of the error.  |
 |`· code` |string|A status code of the error.  |

-### 500 An error message object with a reason from PaySuper server.
+### 500 An error message object with a reason on the PaySuper server side.

 ||||
 |---|---|---|